 Removing the bats is only the 1st step in the process.
 Once you get them out they will turn around and fly right back in unless you seal up the entry points on your home.
 We give you a price to get the bats out and then keep them out!
-But back to the topic of the bat removal part of this procedure, which is handled in one of the following two ways:
+The bat removal part of this procedure, is handled in one of the following two ways:

 This is hand removal from within the structure where they are roosting.
 This is possible when we can get our eyes on the bats and we believe that if we chase them out that none will be left behind.
 Example; if the bats are in a gable vent and we can confirm that the vent was not breached into the attic.
 We can remove the bats easily.
 We do this in a manner where absolutely no bats are harmed in the process.